Niketanjha/Solution_to_HackerRank_Problems/README.md

-# Solution_to_HackerRank_Problems
+# Solution_to_hackerrank_problems
-My Solution to hackerrank problems which i am solving on daily basis.
+Here solution to all the problems i am solving on hackerran on daily basis.